saltedbones/Africology-and-African-American-Studies/pages/home.md

 feature-image: media/hero_bg@3x.png
 published: true
 ---
-## Why Study African American Studies at Temple?
+## African American Studies at Temple

 We attract and produce world-class scholars in Black Studies, and have more African American students than any other University in the Northeast.
-Our faculty edits the Journal of Black Studies, the top journal in the field.
-African American Studies is indisciplinary, and our courses emphasize a variety of subject areas including literature, history, art and social science.
-We are global and comparative, and we study people of African descent wherever they live; whether it be in America, The Carribbean, Europe or Africa.
-Our courses and programs are Afrocentric, we explore academic experiences from the standpoint of African agency.
+Our faculty edits the Journal of Black Studies, the top journal in our field.
+African American Studies is indisciplinary, and our courses emphasize a variety of subjects including literature, history, art and social science.

+We are global and comparative, and we study people of African descent wherever they live; whether it be in America, the Carribbean, Europe, South America or Africa.
+Our courses and programs are Afrocentric, meaning that we explore academic topics from the standpoint of African agency.
 Our curriculum stresses critical thinking, persuasive writing and problem solving skills.

 ## First in Our Field

-Temple’s Department of Africology and African American Studies is one of the oldest of similar departments in the nation, and we were the first to offer a doctoral program in our field.
-Our department emerged during the Black Power movement, when black students demanded a Black Studies department to combat racism, discrimination, and oppression.
+Temple’s Department of Africology and African American Studies is one of the oldest of similar programs in the nation, and we were the first to offer a doctoral program in our field.
+Our department emerged during the Black Power movement, when black students demanded a Black Studies department to combat racism, discrimination and oppression.
 As a result, the Afro-Asian Institute was created in 1971, and the Pan African Studies Department was established the following year.
-If you join us, you'll join an energetic group of scholars and learners who seek to continue what began more than forty years ago.
+If you join us, you'll join an energetic group of scholars who seek to continue what began more than forty years ago.

 ## Academic Offerings